-LaBella Is Working With NYSERDA to Assess Indoor Air Quality & COVID-19 Safety
+LaBella Is Working With NYSERDA to Assess Indoor Air Quality and COVID-19 Safety

 With the World Health Organization recently confirming that there is “emerging evidence” that the Coronavirus is airborne transmittable, buildings and facilities must now make sure their filtration and ventilation systems are up-to-date before reopening to the public.

-LaBella Associates Energy and Mechanical teams have already begun working with clients through the NYSERDA Energy Efficiency Indoor Air Quality project.
+LaBella Associates’ Energy and Mechanical teams have already begun working with clients through the New York State Energy Research and Development Authority (NYSERDA) Energy Efficiency Indoor Air Quality project.
 We are working with clients to complete energy analyses for COVID safe Indoor Air Quality (IAQ) improvements without sacrificing safety.
 NYSERDA would like to evaluate, document, and disseminate the energy impacts of introducing Ultraviolet Germicidal Irradiation (UVGI) with COVID safe operating procedures, while adhering with recently amended ASHRAE and IES guidelines.
 We will specifically evaluate safe and efficient filtration, ventilation, and HVAC controls improvements, as well as other building operation optimization measures that, in conjunction with UVGI, will reduce operational costs and provide safe IAQ.

 We are committed to continuing to provide our clients with the information they need to be successful in reopening their buildings and facilities in every state we service.
-For more information on the ASHRAE Guidelines, please click the information sheets we have provided here.
+For more information, please click the button below.